Prepaid and discounted article processing charges

 If you are affiliated with another higher education institution (HEI) which is covered by the same national agreement, it is recommended that publication is settled with the HEI where the principal research has been conducted and on which the article is based.

-Agreements where the article processing charges are prepaid
+Agreements where the article processing charge is covered in full

 - American Chemical Society